seakers/daphne-at-docker/README.md

               "LowerWarningLimit": -2.0, "Divisor": 100, "Name": "ppCO2", "Unit":"mmHg"},
 }
 ```
-2. Add simulation values to the cabin variable so they appear in the telemetry feed.
-Ensure variable names match those defined in PARAMETER_INFO.
+1. Add simulation values to the cabin variable so they appear in the telemetry feed.
+Ensure variable names match those defined in PARAMETER_INFO. ppCO2/ppCO21 values are updated by the simulation, but other parameters can be modified manually (and the values are kept static).
 ```bash
 cabin = {
     "ppO2": 150,